ProjectoOfficial/ComputerVisionProject/README.md

     ``` shell
     python camera.py -pt 'path/to/image_or_video' -sc 'video' -w '/path/to/50EPOCHE.pt' --verbose --track --confidence 0.85 --device '0'
     ```
+    - if you want to track objects, add: -t or --track
+    - if you want to see results plotted on the current frame, add: -v or --verbose
+    - if you do not want to run YOLOv7 (and tracking also), use: -j or --jetson
+    - you can choose the source input between "image", "video", or "live", with: -sc or --source
+    - you can edit the YOLOv7 cut confidence on recognized objects with: -cf or --confidence (must be between 0 and 1)
+    - if you want to infer on a file, such as an image or video, you must specify the path file with: -pt or --path

 #### main.py options
 ```shell